dr-akoto/rn-Assignment7-11311652/README.md

 # rn-Assignment7-11311652

 # Project Title: Models_App
-The models_App is an e-commerce mobile application to help users add to card their purchases of cloth items.
-The App stores their input using asyncStotage from react
+The models_App is an e-commerce mobile application to help users  purchase of cloth items and other aceessories.
+The App stores their input using asyncStotage from react.

+### Users are able to add to cart what items they choose to buy
+### They are able to delete items whenever they wish to
+### Total price of goods are displayed to the user on the add to cart page

+### API for this app is chosen from the fakestoreapi

 ## Table of Contents
 Installation